 In the aftermath of that robbery and pursuit, police and sheriff's departments around the country began ramping up their supply of powerful firearms and use of enhanced surveillance methods.
 What changes can still be seen as a direct result of what happened in Norco over 40 years ago and how does the fallout continue to be felt today?

-On May 20, LAist Studios Executive Producer and Norco 80 podcast host Antonia Cereijido will host a roundtable discussion on the pervasiveness of gun culture and the militarization of the police force.
+On May 20, LAist Studios Executive Producer and Norco 80 podcast host Antonia Cereijido hosted a roundtable discussion on the pervasiveness of gun culture and the militarization of the police force.

 Recent Work: “American Policing and the Danger Imperative”, Law & Society Review

-We’re also hosting a roundtable discussion on how an obsession with survivalism led to the Norco robbery and how this still resonates today as part of this event series.
-Join us for Norco 80: The Aftermath - Survivalism on May 13.
+We also hosted a roundtable discussion on how an obsession with survivalism led to the Norco robbery and how this still resonates today as part of this event series.
+Watch the archive video of Norco 80: The Aftermath - Survivalism.

 And catch up on the podcast here